rimimadision/omnicache-fast24-artifacts/README.md

 $ source scripts/setvars.sh
 $ ./scripts/compile_kernel_nova.sh
 $ sudo reboot
-# Then select kernel 5.1.0 in grub during rebooting
+# Then select kernel 5.1.0 in grub during rebooting.
+Please be careful about what you select as incorrect options can lead to system unable to mount.

 ```